usnistgov/FIPS201/_FIPS201/authentication.md

 The content of this section has been removed since the CHUID authentication mechanism is no longer allowed under FIPS-201.

-The CHUID data element remains a required on-card data element, as the BIO(-A) and SYM-CAK authentication mechanisms use the CHUID data element as a source for the card’s expiration date.
+The CHUID data element remains a required on-card data element as described in [Section 4.2.1](frontend.md#s-4-2-1), as the BIO(-A) and SYM-CAK authentication mechanisms use the CHUID data element as a source for the card’s expiration date.
 The CHUID data element also provides the content signing certificate for some authentication mechanisms and unique identifiers for PACS ACLs.

 ### 6.2.6 Authentication Using PIV Visual Credentials (VIS) (Deprecated) {#s-6-2-6}